getAlby/bitcoin-connect/README.md

 - `<bc-send-payment/>` - render a payment request UI
   - Arguments:
     - `invoice` - BOLT11 invoice
-    - `paid` - (optional) show the paid state e.g. if the payment was executed from a mobile device
 - _more components coming soon_

 ### Bitcoin Connect API